 Entrance

-This is a mixed ability, as opposed to a non-selective, school.
+This is a mixed-ability, as opposed to a non-selective, school.
 Places are offered in order of registration for children entering nursery and reception.
-Very much a ‘local’ school - word of mouth is an invaluable resource.
-From year 1 onwards there
+Very much a ‘local’ school – word of mouth is an invaluable resource.
+Offers a free playgroup at

 - Open days